 The security of networks and information systems is at the core of every registry and essential to the functioning of the domain name system.
 The commitment of CENTR members to a resilient, stable and secure internet is the key of their success.
 As a major building block of the internet’s infrastructure, ccTLD registries are a trust partner to all other actors in the internet ecosystem.
 CENTR members share information on security risks and good practices to solve or avoid incidents.
 Registries collaborate closely with their national CERT, some of them being part of or hosting the CERT.

 A ccTLD registry administers and operates the registration of internet domain names under a specific top-level domain.
-As a technical operator, a registry does not host the content available on a website that operates under a specific domain, nor can be held liable for content that is beyond its control.
+As a technical operator, a registry does not host the content available on a website that operates under a specific domain, nor can it be held liable for content that is beyond its control.

 Blocking access to content at ISP-level is often seen as an effective, low-cost means, yet its technical, indiscriminate impact on the underlying DNS and the access to services it provides are often underestimated (read more in CENTR paper on domain blocking).

 Caution is needed when dealing with illegal content on DNS level, as far-reaching actions may risk or endanger the integrity and technical stability of the DNS.
 In addition, any approach to dealing with illegal content should be respectful of fundamental rights and due process.
 More information on ccTLDs and their technical role in relation to content online can be found in a CENTR paper and an animated video on domain name registries and online content.

 In principle, any domain name is available for registration unless it contradicts national law.
 Registered trademarks are also protected online, i.e. also in the domain name sphere.
 Therefore, even where a trademark owner has not registered a related domain, the trademark is still protected.
 Trademark infringements are normally settled using alternative dispute resolution (ADR) mechanisms.